 Many companies flat out refuse to do business with any merchant on the list.
 For this reason, you must know the actions that could get you put on these lists, how to check your status, and how to get off if you’ve been put on.

-What Are Reasons a Merchant Might Be Added to These Lists?
+Why Might A Merchant Be Added To These Lists?

 Any activity that is considered risky can get an account (or merchant) added to these lists.
 This could include, but isn’t limited to: